 The benefits are established in Missouri Revised Statutes 86.1310 to 86.1640 and can only be amended by the Missouri General Assembly.
 The benefits include retirement, disability, and death benefits for all Department civilian personnel.
 Retirement is at age 65 with 10 years of service for Tier 1 members and age 67 with 20 years of service for Tier 2 members (became members on/after August 28, 2013).
 Benefits for Tier 1 members are calculated using their average annual compensation for the two highest years of service during their career, multiplied by the total years of service and a formula factor of 2.00 percent.
-Benefits for Tier 2 members are the same as Tier 1 members except the average annual compensation is based on their average annual compensation for the three highest years of service during their career.
-The calculated amount is reduced for early retirement.
-Benefits vest after 5 years of service.

-A Component Unit of the City of Kansas City, Missouri Notes to Basic Financial Statements April 30, 2024
+Benefits for Tier 2 members are the same as Tier 1 members except the average annual compensation is based on their average annual compensation for the three highest years of service during their average annual compensation for the three highest years of service.
+A Component Unit of the City of Kansas City, Missouri Notes to Basic Financial Statements April 30, 2025